gengwg/cheatsheets/mac.md

 ```

 Go to: System Preferences → Security & Privacy → General .
 Click on 'lock to make changes' and allow Oracle.
 It will ask to restart computer.

+### Disable Auto Start Programs

+'Users & Groups' --> click on 'current user' --> click on 'Login items' --> check the box next to the items you want to disable, then click the '-' at the bottom.